Search by

 Student Accommodations in State College

 State College is an exciting city for students, offering excellent academic opportunities and a lively student community.
 It’s home to over 15,000 students attending top institutions like Pennsylvania State University, Canisius College, and Johns Hopkins University.
-Located in central Pennsylvania, State College is a lively college town with a population of around 42,000, which swells significantly with students during the academic year.
+Conveniently located in central Pennsylvania, State College is a lively college town with a population of around 42,000, which swells significantly with students during the academic year.
 Known as the home of Penn State University, the city combines small-town charm with the energy of a bustling student community.
 With a strong academic presence, the city provides a variety of student accommodations, including 1-bedroom, 2-bedroom, and studio apartments, with prices ranging from $750 – $1,200 per month.
+Off-campus housing typically offers more spacious units with amenities like in-unit laundry and full kitchens.

-For easy booking, amber is the best choice for your student housing in Pennsylvania.
+For easy booking, amber is the best choice for your student housing in Pennsylvania for Penn state students.
 It has verified listings, simple search filters, and personalized help.
 They are close to major universities and popular spots for students.
 Amber offers flexible leases, 24/7 support, and an easy booking process.
 This makes finding student apartments in State College simple and hassle-free.
-Top student apartments in State College offer a variety of accommodations, like Aspen State College and The Valley.
-Student apartments in State College are offered by famous providers like PeakMade and ACC.
+State College student housing options offer a variety of accommodations, like Aspen State College and The Valley.
+Student housing for rent in State College is offered by famous providers like PeakMade and ACC.
 With a growing student population, the demand for housing in State College is consistently high.

 About State College